 1. Log in to Crowdmark via your browser

-In your browser, navigate to Crowdmark's U of T Sign in page:
+- Navigate to Crowdmark's U of T Sign in page in your browser

 1.1.
 Authorize Crowdmark to access your account